Flyken271/Flyken271/README.md

 ### Hi there, I'm Jared - aka [Flyken] 👋

-## I'm a Fullstack web dev, Switch Homebrew dev and applications dev!
+## I'm a Fullstack web dev and applications dev!

 - 🔭 I’m currently working on expanding my skillset.
 - 🌱 Learning more about svelte and web technologies.